PoinRec/Processing/README.md

 - `converting.py`: a script to convert your H5 files so it can be used for training of FC classification, as mentioned above (The new `.h5` file will be named same as the old one but begins with `FC_`).

 -  `distribution.py`: a script to plot the data count distribution ersus various different labels (The output images will be saved under `Distribution/` which is under the same folder as your `.h5` file).
+It would take a bit long (~ minutes) for large dataset.

 - `FC*.py`: a script to plot the FC dependence of energy / towall or 2D dependence of both (`FC_check.py`).